-Dryers are rare in Italian country homes, and rarely used: we take advantage of the sun and hang our laundry outside.
-For this reason we usually do the laundry in the sunny days and every home is provided with outside lines and/or collapsible drying racks.
+Dryers are rare in Italian country houses, and rarely used: we take advantage of the sun and hang our laundry outside.
+For this reason we usually do the laundry in the sunny days and every house is provided with outside lines and/or collapsible drying racks.

-Coin-operated laundromats have recently become very popular in Italy and can be found in every village.
+Coin-operated laundromats have recently become very popular in Italy and can be found also in small towns and villages.
 They have both washers and dryers and are open every day, including Sundays.
 In Cavriglia there is a laundromat (“lavanderia self-service”) in the main square, the address is Piazza Berlinguer 8; it is open from 7:00 am to 10:00 pm and the cost is 4,50 Euro washing, including soap, and 4,00 Euro drying.
 Both washing and drying takes about 30 minutes.

-As in large part of Italy, there is no direct house garbage collection in Cavriglia.
+As in many others parts of Italy, there is no direct house garbage collection in Cavriglia.
 Everyone brings their own garbage to the main containers that are located on all major streets.
 Usually there are four different kinds of containers: one for organic waste, one for paper, one for glass, plastic and metal, and one for non-recyclable garbage.